 4. Steam Inhalation: Hydrating from the Inside

 Dryness is a common cause of an itchy throat, especially in air-conditioned or winter environments.
-Steam inhalation helps keep the throat and nasal passages moist and can clear allergens or mucus buildup.
+Steam inhalation can improve moisture and comfort in the throat and nasal passages, which may temporarily ease irritation.

 How to Use: